Your brand new red dot sight just arrived.

 First, get a red dot with a larger MOA.
 The reason?
 It’ll help lessen the blur effect.
 Aim for a reticle with at least 4 MOA or larger.
 (Some people may find smaller dots work best for them).

 Second, tweak the settings.
-Lower the brightness and switch to a green illuminated dot.
+Lower the brightness and if needed, try a green illuminated dot.

 Lastly, cowitness it through a rear BUIS aperture (preferably the peep sight) to sharpen the dot.